callum-hart/mono/docs/final_draft.md

 Findings

 The proof of concepts helped expose early flaws, highlight what was/wasn’t useful, and unearth new features / use-cases.

-They also provided an insight into how mono could improve CSS development, the key benefits being:
+They also provided an insight into how mono improves CSS development, the key benefits being:

 Clarity: easier to track where styles derive from and why they exist.
 Predictable: easier to foresee what impact adding / changing / removing styles will have.
 Robust: styles independant of cascade, specificity and uncontrolled overrides make CSS resilient to change.
 Reusability: controlled overrides encourage better reuse.
 Speed: faster development time, since less time in the typical CSS workflow.
-Maintainable: easier to maintain (thanks to #predictable and #robust).
+Maintainable: easier to maintain (thanks to mono being predictable and robust).

-I also found it easier, quicker & safer (less error prone) to jump back in and continue where I left off.
-Attribute this to:
+***

+An unexpected benefit also emerged.
+Since mono is a side project development time was disjointed.
+I’d jump in and out of building the example projects - 2 hour chunks of work spread over several weeks, at times days apart.

+I found it easier to resume from where I’d left off, and quicker to get back up to speed, since the styles were easier to understand.
+I also felt more confident to make changes, since the behavior of CSS was predictable and its side-effects suppressed.

+I started thinking about other factors that helped mono escape the typical CSS workflow:

-1. Code is expressive / has clarity -> easier to understand
+Code has clarity which makes it easier to understand.
-2. Patterns promote consistency -> which buys familiarity (reduces onboarding time)
+Patterns promote consistency which buys familiarity.
-3. Constraints limit uncertainly -> narrows scope of potential problems
+Constraints limit uncertainty which narrows the scope of potential problems.
-4. Predefined rules guide workflow -> less decision making, more consistency
+Predefined rules guide workflow which reduces decision making & improves consistency.

-5. More confident to make changes -> less risk of side effects
+What’s next?

+Initial version of the compiler!